Programs Offered by Caregiving Experts

 Caregiving experts with verifiable experience can offer family caregivers relief from stress and anxiety.
 Caregiving programs can improve confidence and the ability to manage daily challenges and care needs of aging parents, spouses, and loved ones.

 Eldercare consultations can offer support for caregivers who run from one crisis to the next by focusing on problem-solving and planning.
 Many committed caregivers experience burnout and exhaustion.

-The daily lives of caregivers and care receivers are unpredictable and anxiety filled.
+The daily lives of caregivers and care receivers are unpredictable and anxiety-filled.
 Feelings of being invisible, isolated, and unprepared are common.
-The sense that caregivers and care receivers continually battle a healthcare system, that acts more like a barrier than a support, is real.
-My twenty plus years of caregiving advocacy substantiates the challenges of caregiving and care receiving.
+The sense that caregivers and care receivers continually battle a healthcare system, that acts more like a barrier than support, is real.
+My twenty-plus years of caregiving advocacy substantiates the challenges of caregiving and care receiving.

 A variety of programs exists to meet the specific needs of caregivers and receivers and the desire for the type of access and presentation of information and materials.
 Each need has variables that progress from the early stages of caregiving and care receiving to end of life.
 Below is information about a variety of to help you decide the type of assistance that best fits your needs and situation.